Plumsail/forms-docs/source/installation-sp.rst

 First step - Register a Plumsail Account
 --------------------------------------------------
-Plumsail Forms product uses our new service called Plumsail Account.
+Plumsail Forms product uses our service called Plumsail Account.
 Using Plumsail Account you can manage your licenses - for both Modern SharePoint and Public Web Forms, and it also stores all your Public Web Forms.

-Plumsail Account is a new service we've recently implemented, so even if you were our client for a long time, you still need to register to get an Account.

 Register
 **************************************************